DataBiosphere/data-portal/content/analyze/methods/methods-packages.md

 #  Methods Packages

-Methods packages listed below are tools for performing analyses involving computational biology approaches for analyzing single cell data.
+Methods packages listed below are tools for performing analyses involving computational biology approaches for analyzing single-cell data.
 Method software is pre-installed in container images.
 Registry methods can be called programmatically for easy integration into portals.
 These methods provide domain-specific ways to analyze biological data produced by Human Cell Atlas.

 These solutions are built by third parties, and fostered by the HCA DCP.